AdaptiveMe/bower-adaptiveme/README.md

     document.getElementById("version").innerHTML = version;
     ```
 5. Run ```tsc main.ts``` to generate the javascript file from the typescript.
 This step could be done manually or you can use some of the typescript watchers provided by the different IDEs.
-6. Include the reference to the new javascript created by typescript in your index.html
+6. Include the reference to the new javascript created by typescript in your html file **(index.html)**

     ```html
     ...